InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Experiments

 \paragraph{VLM Results Analysis.}

-Table~\ref{tab:vlm_results} summarizes performance on Qwen3-VL-8B across multiple vision--language QA benchmarks under different recomputation budgets.
-Across all datasets, increasing the recomputation budget leads to consistent performance gains over the no-recompute setting, indicating that restoring cross-token interactions is also critical for long-context inference in multimodal models.
+Table~\ref{tab:vlm_results} summarizes performance on Qwen3-VL-8B across multiple vision–language QA benchmarks under different visual chunking levels.
+Here, k denotes the number of visual chunks used in the chunk-wise prefilling pipeline, not the top-k token-selection budget used for recomputation; within each k setting, all recomputation methods use the same recomputation budget.
+Larger k cre- ates more independently prefetched chunks and therefore a stronger cross-chunk mismatch, so absolute performance can decrease as the input is partitioned more aggressively.
+The relevant comparison is therefore between methods un- der the same k and identical recomputation settings.

-Under both $k=2$ and $k=4$ chunk numbers, \emph{Our} method achieves the strongest or most stable performance across benchmarks.
-In particular, it consistently outperforms CacheBlend and EPIC on RealWorldQA, ChartQA, and OCRBench.
+Under both $k=2$ and $k=4$ visual chunking settings, \emph{Our} method achieves the strongest or most stable performance across benchmarks.
+In particular, it consistently outperforms CacheBlend and EPIC on RealWorldQA and ChartQA, and surpasses both on OCRBench at k = 4 (at k = 2 it leads EPIC while remaining on par with CacheBlend, 842 vs. 845).
 The improvements are most evident on structurally demanding tasks such as ChartQA and OCRBench, where successful reasoning requires integrating dispersed visual elements with textual cues over long contexts.